abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

    - Click on **Create alarm** to finish.

 ## Summary
 By completing these steps, you will have successfully set up the initial infrastructure for your project management and issue tracking application using AWS services.
-This includes creating Lambda functions for task management, setting up an API Gateway for communication between the frontend and backend, implementing Amazon Cognito for secure user authentication, set up Amazon S3 for storing documents, Amazon SNS for sending notifications, and Amazon CloudWatch for monitoring your application performance in your project management and issue tracking system.  .
+This includes creating Lambda functions for task management, setting up an API Gateway for communication between the frontend and backend, implementing Amazon Cognito for secure user authentication, set up Amazon S3 for storing documents, Amazon SNS for sending notifications, and Amazon CloudWatch for monitoring your application performance in your project management and issue tracking system.

+Amazon Simple Notification Service Documentation [Go Here](https://docs.aws.amazon.com/sns/)

 ## Next Steps
 Once you have set up and tested AWS Services, we can move on to the next phase, where we will focus on developing the frontend application.